Frequently Asked Questions

 What is the level of stipend support for trainees supported by this grant?

-Trainees (predoctorate and postdoctorate) are not considered University of Minnesota employees and thus withholding taxes are not withheld unless requested by the trainee.
-If appointed, you are responsible for addressing this issue, learn more here.
+Trainees are not considered University of Minnesota employees and thus withholding taxes are not withheld unless requested by the trainee.
+If appointed, you are responsible for addressing this issue.
+Learn more on the University HR website.

 What are the expectations of the trainees?